norakmo/SipFinder/README.md

 ### Prettier

 We have used Prettier to maintain a clean and uniform codebase.
-Prettier is a code formatter that ensures a consistent code style across the project, by automatically formatting code to a predefined set of rules.
 We have set up Prettier to format the code when saving a file in VSCode, and all members in our team have installed the Prettier VSCode extension.

 ### ESLint

 We have used ESLint to help identify and fix problems in the code.
-ESLint is a static code analysis tool that enforces coding standards and best practices, ensuring a consistent and maintanable codebase.

 Run linting with the command `npm run lint`.